borisjoffe/squats/README.md

 workout.py
 ---------
-This calculates workouts for the [Madcow Linear Intermediate Program](http://stronglifts.com/madcow/5x5_Program/Linear_5x5.htm).
+This calculates workouts for the [Madcow 5x5 Intermediate Program (Linear)](http://stronglifts.com/madcow/5x5_Program/Linear_5x5.htm).
 Barbell rows are substituted with power cleans (can be reversed by changing `MC_PCLEANS`) and certain cutoffs for minimum weights to be used on military press, power cleans, and barbell rows exist.

 	Usage: ./workout.py [OPTIONS] or python workout.py [OPTIONS]